 • Automated techniques for repair of concrete structures and infrastructure

 The conference will take place in Ghent, Belgium.
 As can be found on Tripadvisor “Ghent's city center is a pedestrian area that is like a museum to early Flemish architecture and a testament to the city's medieval might.
 Impressive Gothic sites, such as dramatic St. Bavo's Cathedral and the Castle of the Counts, inspire awe.”
+Not convinced?
+Read this recent article in the Washington Post!

 The conference venue will be “Het Pand”, a former monastery of the Dominican Order.
 The building dates back to the 13th century when it served as a hospital.